 How to spend your morning in Vilnius?
 (7 am – 12 am)

 Explore the old town!
 Start your day with a Vilnius self-guided walking tour! (check the map below)

 I recommend adding the following to your itinerary, after breakfast and before lunch!
 Make sure to have a consistent breakfast and comfortable walking shoes.

 Vilnius has one of the largest old towns in Europe, but it can be easily visited on foot.

-The following morning Vilnius itinerary will take around 1h of walking in total, and has a length of 5km.
+The following morning-Vilnius-itinerary will take around 1h of walking in total, and has a length of 5km.

-But that means you can take your time and enjoy each place, take pictures, stop to rest or even have a coffee if you find a place you fancy.
+Considering the total distance and the time you have, it means you can take your time and enjoy each place, take pictures, stop to rest or even have a coffee if you find a place you fancy.